-Policy P-2.2.
+Policy PROS-2.2.
 Continue to evaluate the need for a large Sports Complex, as identified in the 2005 Parks Master Plan.

-Policy P-2.3.
+Policy PROS-2.3.
 Consider planning for community garden space when new parks and developments are constructed.
 Ensure adequate access and water sources are available for new community gardens.

-Policy P-2.4.
+Policy PROS-2.4.
 Continue to pursue the development of an Urban Town Square, as identified in the 2005 Park Master Plan.
-Consider a location within the Central Business District, a gathering area for community events, space for passive relaxation, and strong visual connections to streets and other public areas.
+Consider a location within the Central Business District, a gathering area for community events, space for passive relaxation, and strong visual connections to streets and other public areas, serve as an identifiable landmark that is the hub for business, civic events, cultural festivals, exhibits and other entertainment within the city.
+It will provide a place for relaxation, a retreat for downtown workers and shoppers and will function as a unifying visual element.

-GOAL P-3.
+GOAL PROS-3.
 Victoria provides basic recreation facilities in neighborhood parks, which are located within 1 mile of every resident.

-Policy P-3.1.
+Policy PROS-3.1.
 Use National Recreation and Parks Association (NRPA) metrics to assess the city's level of service in providing parks and recreation facilities.